ekxide/iceoryx2-book/source/getting-started/event.md

 * A **bump sensor** that tattles when Larry walks into a wall.

 This is where the event messaging pattern comes in.
-Instead of streaming values, a process can send a one-off notification through a notifier port to another process that is sleeping on a listener port.
+Instead of streaming values, a participant can send a one-off notification through a notifier port to another participant that is sleeping on a listener port.
 The listener wakes up only when something worth caring about happens.

 In our case: low battery or wall collision.
 The health monitor reacts by